 Be sure to also check out the expo, which is usually held at Disney’s Grand Californian Hotel.
 The expo features gay-friendly vendors and sponsors, as well as merchandise to purchase.

-There are also panel discussions which will vary year-to-year.
+There are also panel discussions, screenings, and parties which will vary year-to-year.
 In 2014 I attended a panel where legendary Disney Imaginineer Bob Gurr spoke about working with Walt.
-This year there is a ticketed event to see actor Alan Cumming speak.
+This year you can also see some screenings of ABC’s new show The Rookie.
 Again, check the Gay Days website for current information and event schedules.

 There are “off-property” events as well, such as the Plunge Pool Party and the Kingdom dance party.

 GREAT question!
 Don’t forget to pick up your rainbow cake at Plaza Inn and other select locations at Disneyland and Disney California Adventure.
 To be honest, it’s one of my favorite things about Gay Days.
 Other rainbow treats, such as crispy rice Mickey pops and cookies, are also available.

 For me, I celebrate gay days the same way that I celebrate Dapper Day or any other unofficial unofficial event day.
 I hang out with my friends, I people watch, I admire outfits, I go on attractions, and I eat a lot of food.